markhm/markhm.github.io/article.md

 The Maven `package` command will build the application, after which it is started as a Java jar application from the `target` directory.
 Check it out at http://localhost:8080.

 #### Creating an image
 Now we know that this works, we'll create a container image so we can easily deploy the application to other environments.
-Next, we need a Dockerfile to create a container image that we can deploy.
+We need a Dockerfile to create a container image that contains the application that we can then deploy.
 I recently noticed that the [Vaadin Starter](https://start.vaadin.com/) now has a convenient option called 'Docker configuration'.
-We won't use the starter app that is generated this time, but we will extract the `Dockerfile` from the zip file that is conveniently downloaded after configuring the application.
+We won't use the Starter App that is generated this time, but we will extract the `Dockerfile` from the zip file that is conveniently downloaded after configuring the application.

+So open https://start.vaadin.com/, select 'Docker configuration' in the lower left corner and click the blue Download App button at the top.
+Open the zip file and copy the `Dockerfile` to the `vaadin-ai-chat` project folder.

-So copy the `Dockerfile` to the root of the `vaadin-ai-chat` project and open the file to see what is happening.
-It is interesting to note that the Docker image consists of two different parts, or [multiple stages](https://docs.docker.com/develop/develop-images/multistage-build/).
+Take a moment to look at the `Dockerfile` to see what it contains.
+It is interesting to note that the `Dockerfile` consists of two parts, or [multiple stages](https://docs.docker.com/develop/develop-images/multistage-build/).
 In the first part, the application is built and in the second part, the resulting jar file is run.
+You will see that the jar file is copied from the first stage into the second stage `/usr/app/app.jar`.
 Note that this means that the original source code is not longer available in the image that is eventually run.

-A Docker image based on the `Dockerfile` is created as follows: `docker build --tag vaadin-ai-chat:1.0 .` Note that is given the name `vaadin-ai-chat` and version number `1.0`.
+A Docker image based on the `Dockerfile` is created as follows: `docker build --tag vaadin-ai-chat:1.0 .` Note that is tagged with its name `vaadin-ai-chat` and version number `1.0`.

 #### Deploying to Docker
 As a next, intermediate step, it is good to check that the image can be correctly deployed to a local Docker environment.